shuhei/shuhei.github.com/source/_posts/2019-04-30-dns-polling.markdown

 My team at work migrated our Node.js servers from AWS EC2 C4 instances to C5 instances.
 Then mysterious timeout errors on outbound HTTP(S) calls started happening.
 They happened only in an availability zone at a time.
 We tried different things to investigate the issue, like profiling and `tcpdump`, but couldn't find the cause.
 Eventually, AWS Support suggested that the incidents were correlated to DNS timeouts in their metrics.
 According to them, C5 instances don't retry DNS lookups while C4 instances do.

-## Node.js is Vulnerable to DNS Failures
+## Node.js is vulnerable to DNS failures

 In the microservice world, we work hard to make remote procedure calls (with HTTPS) reliable.
 We use timeout, retry, fallback, etc. to make it as reliable as possible.
 However, we hadn't paid enough attention to DNS lookup, which we use for service discovery.
 It can easily be a single point of failure because we can't call servers without knowing their IP addresses.